lmxyy/sige/README.md

 **[NEW!]** SIGE  is accepted by NeurIPS 2022!
 Our code and benchmark datasets are publicly available!

 ![teaser](https://github.com/lmxyy/sige/raw/main/assets/teaser.png)
 *We introduce Spatially Sparse Inference, a general-purpose method to selectively perform computations at the edited regions for image editing applications.
-Our method reduces the computation of DDIM by 4~6x and GauGAN by 15x for the above examples while preserving the image quality.
-When combined with existing compression methods such as GAN Compression, our method further reduces the computation of GauGAN by 47x.*
+Our method reduces the computation of [DDIM](https://github.com/ermongroup/ddim) by 4~6x and [GauGAN](https://github.com/NVlabs/SPADE) by 15x for the above examples while preserving the image quality.
+When combined with existing compression methods such as [GAN Compression](https://github.com/mit-han-lab/gan-compression), our method further reduces the computation of [GauGAN](https://github.com/NVlabs/SPADE) by 47x.*

 ![stable-diffusion](https://github.com/lmxyy/sige/raw/main/assets/stable-diffusion.png)

-On Stable-Diffusion, we also have a 7x computation reduction and speedup on NVIDIA RTX 3090.
+On [Stable Diffusion](https://github.com/CompVis/stable-diffusion)+[SDEdit](https://github.com/ermongroup/SDEdit), we also have a 7x computation reduction and speedup on NVIDIA RTX 3090.

 Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models</br>
 [Muyang Li](https://lmxyy.me/), [Ji Lin](http://linji.me/), [Chenlin Meng](https://cs.stanford.edu/~chenlin/), [Stefano Ermon](https://cs.stanford.edu/~ermon/), [Song Han](https://songhan.mit.edu/), and [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/)</br>